uva-bi-sdad/oss-2020/src/04_github-cost-estimations/README.md

 Once these general tables are present in the database, the tables for the cost estimates can be made by using the code for producing tables in the `/src/02_github-cost-estimations/0X_cost-calcs-X/01_cost-calcs-tables/` folders.
 After all of the tables are produced, the cost estimates can be calculated in `R` under the `/src/02_github-cost-estimations/0X_cost-calcs-X` folders.
 A summary of these differences has been outlined in this [Google sheet](https://docs.google.com/document/d/1L9HEeY1V-jeGwGdyBx41eKjx2oH94dWkYGqfdczZUkY/edit).

+#### Cost Estimates as of November 2021

+In November 2021, our team presented at the annual IARIW conference.
+These are [the tables](https://docs.google.com/spreadsheets/d/1BIJW64iJLUVHCphX3I7UtOy1TMkDjICqx5erXlucrTA/edit#gid=0) used for that conference.
+A draft of the paper is scheduled to be published in early 2022.

 #### Repository Overview

     ├── oss-2020/src